Dcomforter/New-Kitchen/README.md

 - **Bootstrap:** Front-end framework for responsive and modern design.
 - **Pipenv:** Dependency management tool for Python projects.

+## Technologies Used For Deployment
+- **Jenkins:** Jenkins was used to create a CICD pipeline, which tests, builds, and then deploys the containerized application to a production environment.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.